Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 The accession of Poland, and other A8 eastern European countries in 2004 allowed significant amounts of migration due to the freedom of Schengen movement.
 Many moved westwards, attracted by both higher wages and higher demand for low-skilled labour.

-There is some evidence that the bottom 10% of the pay scale in the UK has had wage growth suppressed by
+There is some evidence that the bottom 10% of the pay scale in the UK has had wage growth suppressed by EU immigration.
+However, the overall relative wage growth is 49% since 1992 and the top 50% of employees have seen the opposite effect: that EU immigation has increased natives' wage growth, and for the top 10% it has grown by 35%.

+Migrants fom the new EU joiners are more likely to be in employment.
+As of 2019 over 83% of these new immigrants had almost a 10% lead compared to natives and other pre-2004 EU members.

 ### Inter-regional migration